Frequently Asked Questions

 Why should I come to the Powell Street Festival?

 There is something for everyone at the Powell Street Festival!
 From live music, theatre, dance, film, participatory installations, and children’s activities, the festival offers FREE fun for people of all ages.
-One of the main attractions of the Powell Street Festival is the 20+ Japanese Canadian food vendors offering authentic cuisine at reasonable prices.

 What can I expect at the Powell Street Festival this year?